vercel/ai/examples/next-replicate/README.md

-# Vercel AI SDK, Next.js, and Replicate (Llama 2) Chat Example
+# AI SDK, Next.js, and Replicate (Llama 2) Chat Example

-This example shows how to use the [Vercel AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [Meta's Llama 2 70b Chat model](https://replicate.com/replicate/llama-2-70b-chat) hosted on [Replicate](https://replicate.com) to create a ChatGPT-like AI-powered streaming chat bot.
+This example shows how to use the [AI SDK](https://sdk.vercel.ai/docs) with [Next.js](https://nextjs.org/) and [Meta's Llama 2 70b Chat model](https://replicate.com/replicate/llama-2-70b-chat) hosted on [Replicate](https://replicate.com) to create a ChatGPT-like AI-powered streaming chat bot.

 ## Deploy your own